hoangthangta/ThangKAN/README.md

+**Keep in mind: KANs may not be proper for text classification, at least in our research.
+Extra experiments must be conducted to prove this.**

 This repo uses Kolmogorov-Arnold Networks (KANs) for text classification over GLUE tasks (RTE, CoLA, MRPC, etc).
 Our paper will be published in arXiv soon.

 # Requirements